Shipping Infectious Substances

 Note 3: Placards and UN number are required when the shipment is transported in a large means of containment and it requires an ERAP in accordance with Part 7 of the TDG Regulations.

 Do other government departments regulate infectious substances?

 Yes.
-The Public Health Agency of Canada (PHAC) administers regulations that apply to laboratory safety and the importation of human pathogens in Canada.
-Provincial governments may have additional regulations that pertain to infectious substances, as well.
+The Public Health Agency of Canada (PHAC) administers regulations that apply to laboratory safety and the importation of human pathogens in Canada, while the Canadian Food Inspection Agency (CFIA) regulates animal pathogens.
+In addition, provincial governments may have additional regulations that pertain to infectious substances.

 Always assume you need training.
-The only time training is NOT required is when you are using an exemption (i.e. special case) which exempts you from Part 6 or when the substance is believed not to be infectious.
-You will find most exemptions in Part 1 of the TDG Regulations from Sections 1.15 to 1.49.
+The only time training is not required is when you are using an exemption (i.e., special case) which exempts you from Part 6.
+You will find most exemptions in Part 1 of the TDG Regulations, from Sections 1.15 to 1.50.

 Who issues the training certificate?

 Employers are responsible for issuing a training certificate once their employee has received adequate training.